 Magento 2 offers a straightforward and yet flexible customer segmentation.
 You can readily classify your customers into various groups that have some common features.
-It is advantageous in a unified B2B and B2C website in the following way.
+In other words, it is advantageous in a unified B2B and B2C website in the following way.

 Geographic- Based on the country, climate, etc.

-Behavioral- Based on the visitor or customer’s behavior and activities on your website like page view, order history, and preferred payment method.
+Behavioral- Based on the visitor or customer’s behavior and activities on your websites like page view, order history, and preferred payment method.